Summary of Benefits

 - The Tuition Exchange, Inc.

-As a staff member of Saint Xavier University, you are eligible for membership in the South Division Credit Union or the New Century Federal Credit Union.
-Both credit union's offers a variety of financial services.
+The University currently offers all faculty and staff members to join South Division Credit Union.
+They offer a variety of financial services.
 Applications and deduction forms are available in the Office of Human Resources.

-Saint Xavier University's Shannon Center is free to SXU students, faculty, staff, trustees, Sisters of Mercy and current President's Club members.
+The University currently offers eligible faculty, staff, students, trustees, Sisters of Mercy and current President's Club members free membership.

-The employee assistance program is a confidential service offered through Metropolitan Family Services, that provides support, counseling, referrals and resources for issues that impact your life.
+The University currently offers all faculty and staff members employee assistance.
+This program is a confidential service offered through Metropolitan Family Services that provides support, counseling, referrals and resources for issues that impact your life.
 Metropolitan Family Services can help address concerns such as:

 - Financial or legal